-While you might not be able to tell with absolute certainty whether your site is WCAG 2.0 compliant, you certainly can do your best to make sure you do your best.
+While you might not be able to tell with absolute certainty whether your site is WCAG 2.0 compliant, you certainly can do your best.
 Here are some helpful sites and plugins that will make it easier for you to determine what changes you need to make to help your website be more accessible:

 1. The Paid Option – PowerMapper